 More Information About Solidago

 Goldenrod is also commonly used as a tea (tisane), especially the anise-scented leaves of S. odora which is called blue mountain tea.
 Goldenrod was also one of the featured ingredients in Liberty Tea, an herbal mix of US native plants used as a local tea substitute after the Boston Tea Party.
-And the edible flower petals and young leaves can be used in the kitchen too in salads, soups, etc,.
+The edible flower petals and young leaves can be used in the kitchen in salads, soups, etc,.
 Dyers also use goldenrod, extracting yellow pigments from the flowers for wool and silk textiles.

 There are both good and bad goldenrods.
 Our native Solidago canadensis has been declared a noxious weed in many countries for its aggressive running habit.
-Other native solidago species (S. rugosa, S. stricta and others) are much better behaved and have been hybridized in Europe for decades for the cut flower market.
-We offer several goldenrods for sale that we have found to make superb, drought-tolerant, easy-to-grow, non-aggressive perennial wildflowers and butterfly / hummingbird attractants.
+Other native species (S. rugosa, S. stricta and others) are much better behaved and have been hybridized in Europe for decades for the cut flower market.
+We offer several cultivars for sale that we have found to make superb, drought-tolerant, easy-to-grow, non-aggressive perennial wildflowers and butterfly / hummingbird attractants.

 Solidago is the state flower of Kentucky, Nebraska, and South Carolina.
 With that kind of political endorsement, surely your garden deserves a goldenrod plant as well.
 Try pairing your goldenrod plant with other U.S. state flowers that we sell like myosotis, aquilegia, coreopsis, viola, paeonia, iris, rudbeckia, cypripedium, dianthus, yucca, trillium, and gaillardia for a patriotic garden display.